Akmazad/DeepDNAseq/README.md

 ## Installation
 - Preparing HPC for running Keras.
   - Add following modules in the bashrc file.
 Use "nano ~/.bashrc" for editing it, and paste following lines in that file (at the end), and save it.
+This will pre-load all the following modules while logging in.

     - module load cuda/9.0
     - module load cudnn/7.1.1-cuda9.0